learn-co-curriculum/navigating-with-bash-ide/README.md

 When you signed up for Learn, we created a new workspace for you (labeled with your Github username) and a default directory called `code`, which is where all of your code will live.

-So that's what you're seeing when you see the directory `/home/AnnJohn/code`(here the user's name is AnnJohn, yours will be different!
+So that's what you're seeing when you see the directory `/home/AnnJohn/code`(here the user's name is AnnJohn, yours will be different!)

 ## `ls` - Listing Files in a Directory

-Within a directory, one thing you're probably curious about is "what files or other directories are contained here?".
+Within a directory, one thing you're probably curious about is "which files or other directories are contained here?".
 You can list evertying in your working directory by executing `ls`:

 ```
 [16:20:13] code